ufsj-dcomp/ode-designer-rs/README.md

 ### Manually

-To compile and run the software outside of the AppImage, the Rust toolchain is required, as well as Python >= 3.11, and the dependencies listed in `requirements.txt`.
+To compile and run the software outside of the AppImage, the Rust toolchain (nightly version) is required, as well as Python >= 3.11, and the dependencies listed in `requirements.txt`.
 Fulfilling these requirements, simply compile like any Rust project, running

 ```sh
 $ cargo run